quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part85_11.2.5_Coding_a.md

 #### Binding Energy Calculation for Hydrogen Isotopes Using TensorFlow
 Background context: This example illustrates how to calculate the mass excess and binding energy of hydrogen isotopes using TensorFlow.
 The calculation involves atomic masses, neutron and proton numbers.

-:p How can you use TensorFlow to calculate the binding energy \(B\) for hydrogen isotopes?
+:p How can you use TensorFlow to calculate the binding energy $B$ for hydrogen isotopes?
 ??x
-To calculate the binding energy \(B\) for hydrogen isotopes in TensorFlow:
+To calculate the binding energy $B$ for hydrogen isotopes in TensorFlow:

 ```python
 import tensorflow as tf